RichardFoil/milestone3/README.md

 ## Installation and Running

-1. Clone the repository: `git clone https://github.com/RichardFoil/milestone3.git`
+1. Clone the repository: `git clone https://github.com/RichardFoil/milestone3.git`.
-2. Install dependencies: `npm install` in the frontend and the backend folders
+2. Install dependencies: `npm install` in the frontend and the backend folders.
-3. cd into the backend folder and start the server with nodemond server.js, You should be listening on port 5000 4  cd in to the frontend folder in a differenet terminal and run npm start, this should bring up the website at localhost:3000
+3. cd into the backend folder and start the server with nodemond server.js, You should be listening on port 5000.
+4.  cd in to the frontend folder in a differenet terminal and run npm start, this should bring up the website at localhost:3000

 ## Usage